deors/workshop-pipelines/readme.md

     rdctl shell sudo cat /etc/rancher/k3s/k3s.yaml

 That configuration file is not ready yet for our needs.
-If you check the settings, the server IP address is set to `127.0.0.1` and when later we use those settings to connect with the cluster API, it would not work.
+If you check the settings, the server IP address is set to `cf` and when later we use those settings to connect with the cluster API, it would not work.
 Therefore, the configuration must be updated to use the cluster IP address.
-To get that IP run this command:
+To get that IP run this command in your terminal (use `exit` if you are still in Lima VM Shell):

     kubectl get services